luxonis/depthai-hardware/DM1097_DepthAI_Compute_Module_4/README.md

 # Project Stage
 **Caution : This project is still under development.
 We are currently in process of getting our board prototyped and tested.**
-           **We are proactively making our desing available for our uses to plan ahead and provide us with design feedback.**
+           **We are proactively making our design available for our uses to plan and provide us with design feedback.**

 # Overview
 This repository contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) BW1099 DepthAI SoM and the [Raspberry Pi Compute Module 4](https://www.raspberrypi.org/products/compute-module-4/?variant=raspberry-pi-cm4001000).

-Based on the BW1097 and Raspberry PI CM4IO board, the DM1097 combines a host and the Luxonis DepthAI SoM to allow for fully integrated solution for real-time spatial AI.
+Based on the BW1097 and Raspberry PI CM4IO board, the DM1097 combines a host and the Luxonis DepthAI SoM to allow for a fully integrated solution for real-time spatial AI.
-Biggest difference in DM1097 and BW1097 architecture, is that DM1097 integrates CM4 module, has gigabit ethernet and populated with MagJack supporting POE.
+The biggest difference in DM1097 and BW1097 architecture is that DM1097 integrates CM4 module, has gigabit ethernet, and populated with MagJack supporting POE.
 POE can be used with additional POE Hat.

 # Repository structure:
 * `PCB` contains the packaged Altium project files